backdrop-contrib/slick/docs/UPGRADE.md

      * slick_extras/src/SlickExtrasSkin.php
      * slick_example/src/SlickExampleSkin.php

-     Chek out slick.info file for sample to hook into one of autoloader modules.
+     Check out slick.info file for sample to hook into one of autoloader modules.
      And clear cache as usual as these skins are cached.

 3. **Formatter IDs**